-- 8. Certificates must be renewed during the month of January in the Academic Language Therapy Association (ALTA) website to continue receiving the salary supplement. - 9.
-CALTs who leave their teaching position in an Alabama public K-12 school after October 1 will be eligible for a prorated amount based on the months served. - 10.
-CALTs must remain employed with an Alabama public K-12 local Board of Education to continue receiving the salary supplement.
+- 7. Certificates must be renewed during the month of January in the Academic Language Therapy Association (ALTA) website to continue receiving the salary supplement. - 8.
+CALTs who leave the Alabama public K-12 school system after October 1 will be eligible for a prorated amount based on the months served. - 9.
+CALTs must remain employed with an Alabama public K-12 local Board of Education to continue receiving the salary supplement. - 10.
+CALTs employed in the final year of their CALT credentials valid period will receive a prorated amount based on the number of months worked in that valid period.

 Alabama's Dyslexia Advisory Council (DAC), in collaboration with the Alabama Reading Initiative (ARI), developed a model job description that should be utilized to delineate specific roles and responsibilities that are to be a part of a CALT's daily work.
 The priority of daily schedules should reflect providing daily instruction for students utilizing explicit, systematic, structured, multisensory language instruction a minimum of four out of five days per week in a small-group setting of four to six students, for the time prescribed by the International Multisensory Structured Language Education Council (IMSLEC)-approved training programs.
-Any remaining budgeted funds will be allocated to LEAs to provide CALTs materials to continue providing targeted and approved interventions.
-See Intervention Memo.pdf.
-For additional assistance, please contact Mrs. Patrice Harvill by telephone at (334) 694-4636 or by email at patrice.harvill@alsde.edu.
+Any remaining budgeted funds will be allocated to LEAs to provide CALT materials to continue providing targeted and approved interventions.
+See FY21-2025.pdf (alabamaachieves.org).
+For additional assistance, please contact Mrs. Shellie Carden by telephone at (334) 694-4640 or by email at roshellecarden@alsde.edu.

-EGM/BS/KJ
+EGM/BS/SC